Sitana ponticeriana: Ecological Importance

 The Fan-Throated Lizard plays a crucial role in maintaining the balance of ecosystems like grasslands and scrublands.
 One of its key contributions is insect control, as it feeds on ants, beetles, and other small insects.
 By managing insect populations, the lizard prevents them from overwhelming plant life, ensuring the health and stability of these habitats.

-Additionally, this lizard contributes to soil health.
+Additionally, the lizard contributes to soil health.
 When it digs small holes to lay its eggs, it helps aerate the soil, allowing water and nutrients to penetrate more easily to plant roots.
 This process supports overall plant growth and soil quality, further promoting a balanced ecosystem.

 In the food chain, the Fan-Throated Lizard acts both as prey and predator.
 It is a food source for various birds, snakes, and larger reptiles, making it an important link in predator-prey dynamics.
 On the other hand, by feeding on insects, it keeps their populations in check, preventing potential pest outbreaks.